amandafrench/frankenreads/wp-content/plugins/the-events-calendar-community-events/readme.txt

 == Changelog ==

+= [4.5.16] 2019-01-15 =

+* Tweak - Improve the default styling for the list videw on smaller screens [119166]
+* Tweak - Updated view for e-mail template [119145]
+* Tweak - Changed views: `community/email-template`
+* Fix - Ensure featured image is not submitted if removed prior to submit [119247]
+* Fix - Correct blank url in review submission email for anonymously submitted events [119145]
+* Language - 7 new strings added, 106 updated, 0 fuzzied, and 1 obsoleted

 = [4.5.15] 2018-12-05 =

 * Feature - Added a new action, `tribe_community_events_before_form_messages`, to allow easier addition of content before various form messages are displayed [118438]
 * Fix - Ensure images can be removed from events after uploading them--on both the submission form *and* the edit form for already-submitted events [104450]
 * Fix - Ensure that fields required for Organizers work on both the submission form *and* the edit-Organizer form [110203]
-* Fix - Prevent event-status tooltips from being cut off in the "My Events" list on the front end []
+* Fix - Prevent event-status tooltips from being cut off in the "My Events" list on the front end [116621]

 = [4.5.14] 2018-11-13 =